yash-seth/Edpoint/README.md

 # Edpoint
-This project aims to provide a one stop solution for the students by providing basic tools for students, a discussion forum, study materials, tutorial videos, a chat feature and an Al chatbot.
+This project aims to provide a one stop solution for the students by providing basic tools for students, a discussion forum, study materials, tutorial videos and a Virtual Assistant

 # Tools
 ### Server-side: